 Watch City Council Meetings Online

-City Council meetings and work sessions are aired live on Time Warner Cable, Ch.
+City Council meetings and work sessions are aired live on Spectrum Cable, Ch.
 16 and AT&T U-Verse, Ch.
 99. The meetings are rebroadcast throughout the week on air and online.

 Accommodations and modifications for people with disabilities are available upon request.
 Requests should be made as far in advance as possible, but no less than 48 hours prior to the meeting.
 Call 972-547-2694 or email with questions about accommodations.